-- UCOP must plan for potential loss of expertise and institutional knowledge from anticipated increases in retirements over the next two years, as well as attrition due to dissatisfaction and/or fatigue with the workplace culture. - UCOP is competing in a very challenging market where salaries are very competitive creating potential retention issues - UCOP restructuring will identify new functions and services needed to support UC and functions and services that may be eliminated.
-This shift may identify skill, knowledge, and competency gaps in the current workforce. - Professionals entering the workforce may have a different set of expectations from their employers and do not necessarily see their jobs as careers but simply as a paycheck.
-This may impact the length of time an employee stays at UCOP creating a need to think differently about retention and turnover.
+- UCOP must plan for potential loss of expertise and institutional knowledge from anticipated increases in retirements over the next two years, as well as attrition due to dissatisfaction and/or fatigue with the workplace culture. - UCOP is competing in a challenging market where salaries are competitive, creating potential retention issues. - UCOP restructuring will identify new functions and services needed to support UC, and functions and services that may be eliminated.
+This shift may identify skill, knowledge, and competency gaps in the current workforce. - Professionals entering the workforce may be less likely to see their jobs as long-term careers, impacting the length of time employees stay at UCOP and creating a need to think differently about retention and turnover.

 It will be critical to identify the impacts of these factors.
-One method would be to look at supply and demand differences between locations such as the market clearing wage for technical talent in Sacramento compared to Oakland.
+One method would be to look at supply and demand differences between locations, such as the market clearing wage for technical talent in Sacramento compared to Oakland.
 Much is demanded of UCOP and its leadership and a significant level of work is produced by our employees.
 This workforce plan is the foundation by which UCOP can continue to support the overall mission of the University to meet the growing demands of the premier higher education public institution while promoting our workforce development.